OldSneerJaw/synctos/README.md

 * [expect.js](https://www.npmjs.com/package/expect.js)
 * [should.js](https://www.npmjs.com/package/should)

-Once your testing libraries have been set up as development dependencies in your project's [package.json](https://docs.npmjs.com/getting-started/using-a-package.json), run `npm install` to download them.
+Install the testing libraries locally and add them as development dependencies in the project's [`package.json`](https://docs.npmjs.com/getting-started/using-a-package.json) file (e.g. `npm install mocha --save-dev`, `npm install chai --save-dev`).

 After that, create a new specification file in your project's `test/` directory (e.g. `test/foobar-spec.js`) and import the test fixture module into the empty spec: